vruusmann/blog/_posts/2019-02-09-deploying_rlang_model_sparkml.md

 evaluator.verify()
 ```

-The `Transformer` object can be created manually or using the `org.jpmml.evaluator.spark.TransformerBuilder` builder class.
+The `Transformer` object can be created manually or using the `org.jpmml.evaluator.spark.TransformerBuilder` class.
 Model fields are typically mapped to Apache Spark dataset columns on a group basis using `TransformerBuilder#withTargetCols()` and `TransformerBuilder#withOutputCols()` configuration methods.
 However, if the model is known to follow a specific contract, then it is possible to map its fields individually using function-specific configuration methods.
 For example, the probability distribution of a probabilistic classification model can be mapped to an Apache Spark ML-style vector column using the `TransformerBuilder#withProbabilityCol(String, List<String>)` configuration method.

 ``` scala